astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Converts an enumeration value of the specified type (with a Description attribute) to a string value.
+Converts an enumeration value of the specified type (with a [DescriptionAttribute](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.ComponentModel.DescriptionAttribute 'System.ComponentModel.DescriptionAttribute') applied to it) to a string value.

 ##### Returns